1995parham-teaching/interviews/questions/README.md

 ### Arrays vs Slices

-- An ArrayList, or dynamically resizing array, allows you to have the benefits of an array while offering flexibility in size.
+- A `ArrayList`, or dynamically resizing array, allows you to have the benefits of an array while offering flexibility in size.
-  How do they do this? consider we want to add n number into ArrayList what is the time complexity?
+  How do they do this?
+Consider we want to add n number into `ArrayList` what is the time complexity?

 - Can you explain the following cases in Golang: